 A few key items to highlight in your physician marketing are:

 - Medical malpractice insurance: This can make or break a physician.

 - Education reimbursement: Do you cover the cost of required CME?
 Student loan forgiveness is also prized by new physicians.

 - Paid relocation: Will you cover their moving expenses, including extras like utility hook-ups & a travel per diem?
 How about concierge services?
 Arranging school transfers, giving church & social group referrals & anything else needed to make their move easier.

 - Ample vacation time: A brutal work schedule can lead to burnout.
 Your physician marketing will most likely be aimed at young physicians who will work diligently for you.
 But, you also want to offer a good work-life balance to retain the best physicians.

 3. Character & Commitment

-This is a two-way street.
+This is a 2-way street.
 During your introductory interviews, are you getting first impressions of candidates who are dedicated to their profession and willing to make a commitment to your healthcare program?
 At the same time, are you putting your best foot forward and presenting a supportive and healthy work environment?